 It stores all scraped samples locally and runs rules over this data to either aggregate and record new time series from existing data or generate alerts.

 Grafana or other API consumers can be used to visualize the collected data.

 Our light-4j Prometheus metrics handler collects the API runtime information and saves it to the Prometheus Metric data module.
 The Prometheus server will pull the metric from metrics_path which is configurable on the Prometheus config yml file (for example: /v1/prometheus) ; The pulling interval is second base on the config file (scrape_interval: 30s).
 A Grafana instance is hooked to Prometheus to output the metrics on dashboard from two different perspectives.

 By default, Prometheus metric targets (nodes to monitor) are provided statically in the prometheus config file.
 Static targets are simple when we know in advance our infrastructure.
 But for the microservice architecture, the service API will have dynamic targets on the cloud.
 So our solution is use consul to provide targets for prometheus to monitor dynamically.

 Consul is a service discovery tool by hashicorp, it allows services/virtual machines to be registered to it and then provide dns and http interfaces to query on the state of the registered services/virtual machines.

-In prometheus, we need to configure it use consul_sd_targets.
-Prometheus will then query consul http interface for the catalog of targets to monitor.
+In Prometheus, we need to configure it using consul_sd_targets.
+Prometheus will then query the Consul http interface for the catalog of targets to monitor.

 Configuration file (prometheus.yml) for the MiddlewareHandler (com.networknt.metrics.prometheus.PrometheusHandler)

-# If prometheus metrics handler is enabled or not
+// If metrics handler is enabled or not

 Prometheus is configured via a configuration file.
 The file is written in YAML format, defined by the Prometheus scheme.